xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

  tls = false
 ```

-If you run now pipeline with the debug option, you should see these lines when Pipeline starts and the router connects:
+If you now run pipeline with the debug option, you should see these lines when Pipeline starts and the router (at 172.30.8.53) connects:
 ```
 $ bin/pipeline -config pipeline.conf -log= -debug | grep gRPC
 INFO[2017-05-08 11:25:50.046573] gRPC starting block                           encap=gpb name=grpcdialout server=:57500 tag=pipeline type="pipeline is SERVER"